 I soaked the 6 chicken breasts in a deep glass container for 2 hours flipping them over at the halfway mark to make sure they were evenly submerged.

 Preparing the Chicken Breasts

-After rinsing the breasts to make sure there was no extra salt on the outside of the meat, I laid the breast down in the brining bowl and covered them with rub, I then flipped them over and coated the other side with rub making sure they were well coated.
+After rinsing the breasts to make sure there was no extra salt on the outside of the meat, I laid the breast down in the brining bowl and covered them with my original rub (purchase recipe here), I then flipped them over and coated the other side with rub making sure they were well coated.
 The rub adds an amazing layer of flavor to the breasts.

 I could have used some oil or even mustard to make the rub stick better but since they were wet from the brining, I just added the rub directly to the meat with no further help needed.

 Lay 2-3 strips of bacon butted up against each other on a cutting board or flat surface.
 Lay one of the breasts across the bacon leaving enough bacon on the left side to wrap it over just a little.